brmallorca/brmallorca.github.io/source/_posts/trips/2014-10-22-valldemossa.md

 ---
-title:  "Es trenc"
+title:  "Valldemossa"
-categories: coches
+categories: trips
-layout: post
+layout: description-and-gallery
-lang: es
+thumbnail: estrenc/es-trenc0.jpg
 photos:
-- img: estrenc/es-trenc0.jpg
+- img: bikes/bike.jpg
   index: 1
-- img: estrenc/es-trenc1.jpg
+- img: bikes/ebike.jpg
   index: 2
-- img: estrenc/es-trenc2.jpg
+- img: bikes/moutainbike.jpg
   index: 3
-- img: estrenc/es-trenc3.jpg
-  index: 4

 ---

-Spanish
+Synchronization
 -------------------

 StackEdit can be combined with <i class="icon-provider-gdrive"></i> **Google Drive** and <i class="icon-provider-dropbox"></i> **Dropbox** to have your documents saved in the *Cloud*.
 The synchronization mechanism takes care of uploading your modifications or downloading the latest version of your documents.